foo123/modelview.js/README.md

 ![Memory 2](/examples/mem2.png)

-It is shown that ModelView has very good performance (comparable to, or even better than, other popular frameworks which work differently), while memory consumption is within acceptable limits, and all that while retaining maximum generalizability (unlike solutions that although slightly faster are in essense handcrafted to match the benchmark task and don't generalize nor scale; not displayed in results).
+It is shown that ModelView has very good performance (comparable to, or even better than, other popular frameworks which work differently), while memory consumption is within acceptable limits, and all that while retaining maximum generalizability (unlike solutions that although slightly faster are in essense handcrafted to match the benchmark task and don't generalize nor scale; not displayed in results).-->

 #### JavaScript and Browser Support